palxsh01/IEEE-CS-CC/README.md

 # IEEE-CS-CC
-Task 0 and Task 1 of CC is included in this repository.
+Task 0 and Task 1 of CC are included in this repository.

 Language used to code the tasks are C++